WHAT IS LAKECITY THERAPEUTICS?

 LakeCity gratefully acknowledges the support of the Mental Health Foundation of Nova Scotia, the Nova Scotia Department of Health and Wellness, the RBC Foundation/Future Launch and the Dartmouth Heritage Museum.

-Our current Therapeutics session ends in April 2019.
-We will return with more programming in September 2019 and January 2020.
+Our current Therapeutics session ends in December 2019.
+We will return with more programming in January 2020.

 If you are interested in participating in future programming, or for any queries, please contact us directly at email@example.com or by filling out this webform.